evonove/mkm-sdk/docs/usage.md

       ]
     }

-This is the same format used by the MKM backend for their JSON responses.
+This is the same format used by Magic Card Market's backend for their JSON responses.

+That `data` can be sent over with your request by passing it as an argument:

+    mkm.shopping_cart.update_cart(data=data)

+Some requests have also custom parameters that must be passed as argument to send the request successfully.

+    mkm.account_management.vacation(params={"onVacation": "false"})

+This call will be formatted as such `https://api.cardmarket.com/ws/v2.0/account/vacation?onVacation=false`.

 [1]: http://docs.python-requests.org/en/latest/api/?highlight=response#requests.Response